RJ/pickleback/README.md

 requirements for reliable ordered messages, such as for in-game chat and on-join state synchronization.

 A regular exchange of packets in both directions is expected.
-In practice this means a packet will be sent in each direction ~60 times a second even if there are no explicit messages to transmit.
+In practice this means a packet will be sent in each direction at least 20 times a second even if there are no explicit messages to transmit.

 ## Features